turbot/pipes-sdk-go/docs/AttachWorkspaceSchemaRequest.md

 NewAttachWorkspaceSchemaRequestWithDefaults instantiates a new AttachWorkspaceSchemaRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAggregatorHandle

+`func (o *AttachWorkspaceSchemaRequest) GetAggregatorHandle() string`

+GetAggregatorHandle returns the AggregatorHandle field if non-nil, zero value otherwise.

+### GetAggregatorHandleOk

+`func (o *AttachWorkspaceSchemaRequest) GetAggregatorHandleOk() (*string, bool)`

+GetAggregatorHandleOk returns a tuple with the AggregatorHandle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregatorHandle

+`func (o *AttachWorkspaceSchemaRequest) SetAggregatorHandle(v string)`

+SetAggregatorHandle sets AggregatorHandle field to given value.

+### HasAggregatorHandle

+`func (o *AttachWorkspaceSchemaRequest) HasAggregatorHandle() bool`

+HasAggregatorHandle returns a boolean if a field has been set.

 ### GetConnectionHandle